pinheiroGroup/Kinbiont.jl/README.md

 - `calibration_OD_curve="NA"`: The path where the .csv calibration data are located, used only if `multiple_scattering_correction=true`.

+Output:

+- For this function the output are saved or displayed depending on the values of key arguments.

 <a name="Specific-growth-rate-evaluation"></a>
 ## Specific growth rate evaluation
 ```